Unzipping Arrays in JavaScript

 Key Requirements:

-• The function must accept an array of arrays as input.
+- The function must accept a 2D array as input.

-• The function must return a new array of arrays.
+- The function must return a new 2D array (not modify the original).

 Expected Behavior: